 You may face these two questions in a single interview: "What is your leadership style?" and "What is your management style?"

-As a service member, you probably had substantial training and experience with both leadership and management, and you need to package that experience and those skills in a way that a civilian manager can understand.
+As a service member, you probably had substantial training and experience with both leadership and management.

 Natural leaders develop a following; they focus on building relationships and ensuring that visions and mission plans come to fruition.